the3rdPoliceman/recipes/recipe-to-json/readme.md

 #recipe-to-json

-A simple project which is run from Gulp and generates JSON formatted recipes from a more readable format
+A simple project to help enter recipes as easily as possible.
+This module takes recipes entered in a readable format and converts them into JSON, which is later used to generate recipe HTML pages as part of the build process.

-#Usage
+#Usage from gulpfile.js

 const recipesToJson = require('./recipe-to-json/dist');